annotation/text-fabric/docs/Api/Apps.md

         The intended context of this function is: the Jupyter notebook.

-??? abstract "compose(extraApi, tuples, start. position, opened, ...)"
+??? abstract "compose(app, tuples, start. position, opened, ...)"
     Takes a list of *tuples* and
     composes it into an HTML table.
     Some of the rows will be expandable, namely the rows specified by `opened`,